-I don't claim that one vote could turn the tide.
+HOLMES NORTON: I don't claim that one vote could turn the tide.
 I do claim that it's shameful to have anything affecting the District of Columbia on the House floor when the member from the district has no vote whatsoever on that matter.

 MARTIN: Do you feel there's any recourse in this case?
 I understand it's a bitter pill to swallow on a number of levels.
 And you also mentioned in your statement over the weekend that you were never consulted by anybody about this.
 No local official was.
 So is there any recourse?

-We think that there is some - that they're trying to keep us from spending our own funds on abortion for poor women.
+HOLMES NORTON: We think that there is some - that they're trying to keep us from spending our own funds on abortion for poor women.
 Well, are they going to make that permanent?
 I mean, there are some things we need to talk about, and my own folks are going at 5 o'clock today in front of - D.C. residents, our local organization, D.C.
 Voters, have organized D.C. residents to come out and picket the Senate today at 5 o'clock.
 So people are up and fighting.

 MARTIN: Ron Elving is NPR senior Washington editor.
 They were both here with us in our Washington, D.C. studio.
 I thank you both so much for joining us.

 ELVING: Thank you, Michel.

-Ms. NORTON: Thanks.
+HOLMES NORTON: Thanks.

-That's just ahead on TELL ME MORE from NPR News.
+MARTIN: That's just ahead on TELL ME MORE from NPR News.
 I'm Michel Martin.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.